 This situation has raised concerns and may prompt further investigations into Nigeria's petroleum import practices and the integrity of the imported fuel.

-The Department of State Services (DSS) has released Engineer Khalid Aminu, who was detained on Thursday morning for allegedly organizing the protest in Kaduna State.
+The Department of State Services (DSS) has released Engineer Khalid Aminu, who was detained on Thursday morning for allegedly organizing the #EndBadGovernanceInNigeria protest in Kaduna State.
 Human rights activist Omoyele Sowore confirmed his release, stating that Khalid has been reunited with his family.
 Sowore urged continued vigilance and solidarity in the fight for justice.

 In a related incident, DSS operatives also arrested Aliyu Sanusi in Sokoto State for allegedly printing and distributing protest materials.
 Sowore reported Sanusi's arrest, demanding his immediate release.